SpongePowered/SpongeDocs/source/users/plugins.rst

 If you are having problems with a plugin, consider the following things:

-* If the plugin compatible with your Minecraft version?
-While Sponge tries to keep old plugins working, this is sometimes not possible.
+* Is the plugin compatible with your Minecraft version?
+While Sponge tries to keep old plugins working, this is sometimes not possible, (however in most cases plugins based on a stable release should continue functioning without needing to keep up to date).
 * Do you have a new enough Java version?
 While Sponge is built for Java 6 minimum, some plugins may require newer versions of Java such as 7 or 8.
 * The plugin may be outdated.
 Is there a newer version of the plugin?
+* Some plugins may be "implementation specific" they may hook into minecraft/forge/glowstone bypassing the SpongeAPI, or otherwise rely on details that change between versions or platforms.